 saturation step flags pixels at or below the A/D floor or above the

 saturation threshold.
 Pixels values are flagged as saturated if the pixel value

 is larger than the defined saturation threshold.
 Pixel values are flagged as

 below the A/D floor if they have a value of zero DN.

 Pixels with thresholds set to NaN or flagged as “NO_SAT_CHECK” in the

-saturation reference file have their thresholds set to the 16-bit A-to-D converter limit of 65535 and hence will only be flagged as saturated if the pixel reaches that hard limit in at least one group.
+saturation reference file have their thresholds set above the 16-bit A-to-D converter limit of 65535 and hence will never be flagged as saturated.
 The “NO_SAT_CHECK” flag is propagated to the PIXELDQ array in the output science data to indicate which pixels fall into this category.

 NIRSpec data acquired using the “IRS2” readout pattern require special handling in this step, due to the extra reference pixel values that are interleaved within the science data.
 The saturation reference file data does not contain extra entries for these pixels.
 The step-by-step process is as follows:

 Retrieve and load data from the appropriate “SATURATION” reference file from CRDS